aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

 Here you can see that we introduced *results* which is a collection of all received messages from workers.
-When all results are collected from workers, we will transform responses to the final result and pass it to the parent(*Ingestion Actor*), but it's better to pass this *results* via behaviour, like we did it in *Worker Actor*.
+When all results are collected from workers, we will transform responses to the final result and pass it to the parent(*Ingestion Actor*), but it's better to pass this *results* via behavior, like we did it in *Worker Actor*.
 The first step is to change how *forwardTask* handles *CollectResults*:

 ```scala
 case CollectResults => {